-The Latest: Police say suspect began fire, shot at officers
+The Latest: Police didn't fire quickly at shooting suspect

 Maryland State Police now say that the man troopers fatally shot after a lengthy standoff in western Maryland was 66 years old, not 52.

-They say William Charles MacKenzie was declared dead Friday morning at the Washington County Medical Center.
+They say William Charles Mackenzie was declared dead Friday morning at the Washington County Medical Center.

 The two state troopers who were shot in their legs have been released from a trauma center in Baltimore.